LewisMurray00/personal-trainer-webpage/README.md

  6. Create the Social media section

 - Header
-  1. Create the files needed for the task
+  1. Create the files needed for the task (done)
-  2. Create the Header.jsx file and add the code required for it
+  2. Create the Header.jsx file and add the code required for it (done)
-  3. Create the Header.scss file and add the necessary styling
+  3. Create the Header.scss file and add the necessary styling (done)
-4. Make the Header responsive
+4. Make the Header responsive (done)

 - About section
-  1. Create the files needed for the task
+  1. Create the files needed for the task (done)
-  2. Create the About.jsx file and add the code required for it
+  2. Create the About.jsx file and add the code required for it (done)
- 3. Create the About.scss file and add the necessary styling
+ 3. Create the About.scss file and add the necessary styling (done)
- 4. Make the About responsive
+ 4. Make the About responsive (done)

 - Work section
 - Testimonial section